Estonian War of Independence: Tartu Peace Treaty

 Part of the Estonian delegation at the negotiations of the Treaty of Tartu (left to right): Jaan Poska, Jaan Soots and Victor Mutt.

 On 2 February 1920, the Peace Treaty of Tartu was signed by the Republic of Estonia and RSFSR.
 At this point, the Bolshevist regime had not been recognized by any Western power.
 The terms of the treaty stated that Russia renounced in perpetuity all rights to the territory of Estonia.
 The agreed frontier corresponded roughly with the position of the front line at the cessation of hostilities.
 In particular, Estonia retained a strategic strip to the east of the Narva river and Setumaa in the southeast.
 (Note: These areas were lost by Estonia during World War II in 1944, shortly after the Soviet troops had reconquered Estonia, when the Stalinist Soviet central government administratively transferred the land east of the Narva River and most of Petseri County from then Soviet-controlled Estonia to Soviet Russia.)

+In popular culture

+The most notable works on the war of independence include a 1927 silent film The Young Eagles, directed by Theodor Luts, a 1936 novel Names in Marble by Albert Kivikas, which served as the basis for the 2002 film adaptation of the same name, directed by Elmo Nüganen, and a twelve-part television mini-series Windward Land (2008–2013).